dcbriccetti/RoomHelper-3000/README.md

 - Show poll results graphically à la Google forms
 - Allow pre-loading poll questions
     - Paste them in, in some special format?
-- Show how much time remains in the period
 - Direct messages
 - Transmission of live coding session to students
 - Make the pre-seat feature work better
     - When they choose their name, set the row, col?
 - Log poll questions and answers
+- Color code the station boxes to reflect the degree of misbehavior of the student

 Bugs: